ta3ag/lbd/docs/BackendTutorial/source/llvmstructure.rst

 This chapter details the Cpu0 instruction set and the structure of LLVM.
 The LLVM structure information is adapted from Chris Lattner's LLVM chapter of the Architecture of Open Source Applications book [#aosa-book]_.
 You can read the original article from the AOSA website if you prefer.

-Finally, you will begin to create a new LLVM backend by writing register and instruction definitions in the Target Description files which will be used in next chapter.
+Next, you will begin to
+create a new LLVM backend by writing register and instruction definitions in the Target Description files which will be used in next chapter.

-Finally, there are compiler knowledge like DAG (Directed-Acyclic-Graph) and instruction selection needed in llvm backend design, and they will be explained here.
+Finally, there are compiler knowledge like DAG (Directed-Acyclic-Graph) and instruction selection needed in llvm backend design, and they are explained here.

 Cpu0 Processor Architecture Details